 While you conduct your research, you may have a laptop computer, tablet, smartphone (silenced) or paper and pencils at the table with you.
 No other materials will be permitted.
 There are a limited number of electrical outlets in the reading room, so you may wish to bring a fully charged laptop.
 To protect library materials, pens may not be used for note-taking during research.

 You are permitted one item at a time.
 As you finish with each item, you may return it to your book truck in exchange for another.
 If you would like to page additional items, there may be limitations to paging materials the same day.
 Please ask staff for assistance.

-Bring your own laptop, tablet or smartphone as no public computers will be available.
+Bring your own laptop, tablet or smartphone.

 Wireless access is available through WiFi@OSU.
 Instructions for setting up access can be found through our OCIO Department.